-We live in the age of increased mass killings.
-Even during a downward spiral of crime, there seem to be more mass killings making the news.
+We live in the age of increased violence.
+Even during a downward spiral of crime, there seems to be more violent crimes and shootings being reported.
 I won’t bother you with any conspiracy theories about why this is, though many abound.

-Instead, let’s discuss what you should do if you encounter a bad guy who decides to put on body armor.
+Instead, let’s discuss what you should do if you encounter a bad guy who decides to put on body armor before going out and shooting the place up.
 I’ve written about this topic for another publication, but it bears repeating on a website that I actually care about.
 The first step is to find out if the shooter is wearing body armor.

 The only way you can figure this out is by shooting back.
 If you don’t shoot back, you’ll never know unless you can see it.
 So that is the first step.
 Now, this obviously gives you away.
 When you shoot back it points out the fact that someone in the area the mass murderer is trying to kill people in, has a gun.